 \ MITRAILLETTE: For code validation, there is a script called MITRAILLETTE which uses standard scripts and namelists, and provides a set of scripts for validation.
 This software is used to validate simple configurations which use a limited amount of input files.
-The environnement files are stored on GIT library (project MITRAILLE).
+The environnement files are stored on GIT library (directory VALIDATION/mitraille).
 For more details see documentations (IDMITR) and (IDMITS).